FeitianTech/OpenSK_USB/docs/test.md

-Congratulations that you have got your own OpenSK USB dongle, now you can try FIDO functions to do fast online authentication.
+Congratulations that you have got your OpenSK USB dongle, now you can try FIDO functions to do fast online authentication.
 OpenSK implements [FIDO2(CTAP2)](https://fidoalliance.org/fido2/) and FIDO U2F specifications, it can support any website leveraging [W3C WebAuthN](https://www.w3.org/TR/webauthn/).

 ##Manage OpenSK
-There are two ways to manage your OpenSK USB Dongle, include Reset, Set PIN and Change PIN.
+There are two ways to manage your OpenSK USB Dongle, include Reset, Set PIN, and Change PIN.
 ####Windows Settings
 1. Open the **Windows Settings app**, select **Accounts**, select **Sign-in options**, select **Security Key**, and then select **Manage**.
-2. You can then attach OpenSK to USB port to manage it as as you want.
+2. You can then attach OpenSK to the USB port to manage it as you want.

 !!! note "NOTE"
     1. Please refer to [Microsoft Document](https://docs.microsoft.com/en-us/azure/active-directory/user-help/security-info-setup-security-key#manage-your-security-key-settings-from-windows-settings "Manage your security key settings from Windows Settings") for detailed information.